Graph Neural Networks for Source Detection: A Review and Benchmark Study: Conclusions

 \section{Conclusions}

 This study set out (i) to review existing work on the use of GNNs for epidemic source detection and (ii) to assess their effectiveness for this task.
-Our analysis reveals several limitations in the related literature.
-In particular, comparisons with classical methods are often incomplete and, in some cases, methodologically flawed.
+Our analysis highlights some gaps in the related literature.
+In particular, comparisons with classical methods are sometimes incomplete or not straightforward to interpret.
 Against this backdrop, our empirical results demonstrate that GNNs perform remarkably well at detecting the source of an epidemic across a diverse set of network topologies.
-In all considered settings, the main contenders MCMF and SME are clearly outperformed.
+In all considered settings, the main contenders from traditional work on source detection, MCMF and SME, are clearly outperformed.
 For MCMF, the underlying independence assumption results in source distributions that fail to adequately capture uncertainty across candidate sources.
-For SME, achieving competitive performance requires a prohibitively large number of simulated outbreaks, rendering the method computationally inefficient in practice.
-Moreover, our scaling experiments indicate that GNN performance saturates after a moderate number of simulations per node, suggesting that further increases in simulation effort yield diminishing returns.
-Finally, while we provide some general findings on the optimal GNN architecture, our results indicate that performance is not overly sensitive to specific architectural choices.
+For SME, achieving competitive performance requires a prohibitively large number of simulated outbreaks, rendering the method computationally inefficient.
+A~simple MLP architecture often outperforms these traditional methods and in some cases comes surprisingly close to the GNN performance.
+Finally, our results indicate that performance is not overly sensitive to specific architectural choices with the notable exception of residual connections, which substantially stabilize training.